 Welcome to Web Architecture

-My responsibility to you, as I see it, is to get you to understand design and architecture as it relates to technology infrastructure generally while teaching you about how the Web evolves through an evolving architecture, with an impressive history, specifically.
-Your responsibility is to try your best to participate in our class process so that you can become a better person when developing anything on the Web (and given the fact you are taking this course through the Rhode Island School of Design, I trust you are mainly interested in interface and interactivity design — even if your main interest is just as basic as creating useful Web pages).
+My responsibility to you, as I see it, is to get you to understand design and architecture as it relates to technology infrastructure generally while teaching you about how the Web evolves through an evolving architecture with an impressive history.
+Your responsibility is to try your best to participate in our class process so that you can become a better collaborator when developing anything on the Web (and given the fact you are taking this course through the Rhode Island School of Design, I trust you are mainly interested in interface and interactivity design — even if your main interest is just as basic as creating useful Web pages).
 I want you to understand how the Web has been built over time and how new ideas get implemented so that the Web can continue to evolve for the betterment of our human society (but not at the expense of one demographic over another or humans over other life forms on the planet).
 There is great abundance out there in this life — the Web is helping us become more aware of the abundance — and we're going to think about how design and architecture can help a group of people work towards mining the abundance to support all they do.
 An important skill for your sanity and joy of life is to keep abundance from becoming overwhelm.
 We all will learn this material at different depths — you will know how much information you can consume and still make it a valuable use of your time.
+Of course you can easly overwhelm yourself — that can happen to everyone who comes to try and understand the full Web architecture since the knowledge domains involved are so diverse and the information is so often full of jargon associated with precision of communication within disparate fields.

 I don't have sympathy for anyone who doesn't put the time in or ignores suggestions to try to being successful in this class.
 We pay tuition to improve ourselves and build a portfolio of skills in which to become skilled at the courses we add to our resume.
 To become skilled in a class like this one requires reading or listening to those who participate in the process and trying out their hard-earned process to incorporate the best of it into your own.
 So much of what defines our success versus failure comes down to our attempts to provide meaningful feedback.
 Our attempt depends on this process.
 Refine a successful process for yourself and you have a much better chance of success in all you do.